 Sometimes a cleft palate is not visible at all in newborns.
 It is hidden by the roof of the mouth.
 It is called sub-mucous cleft palate.
 This is detected only when the baby is 3 to 5 years of age.
 Children with this condition may have nasal sound while speaking.
 They may also not be able to blow a candle or drink out of a straw.

 A cleft lip or cleft palate can only be fixed with a surgery.
-If your baby has a cleft lip, he should have a surgery when he is 2 to 3 months old and if your baby has a cleft palate then his surgery will be scheduled when he is 6 to 9 months old.
+If your baby has a cleft lip, he should have a surgery when he is 2 to 3 months old.
+If your baby has a cleft palate, then his surgery will be scheduled when he is 6 to 9 months old.
 If your baby has both, then the first surgery will take place when he is 3 months old and the 2nd surgery will take place when he is 9 months old.
 A special cleft team within the specialist centre will work on your baby to treat this problem.
 The team usually consists of cleft surgeons, cleft specialist doctors and nurses, speech therapists, clinical psychologists, children’s dentists, hearing specialists, and pediatric ENT surgeons.

 If the cleft affects your baby’s gums, then he may have to go through a minor graft operation when he is 9 to 11 years old.